InScight-Magazine/Content/Issue3/subfiles/tisha.typ

 == Concluding Thoughts: A Roadmap for Future Research In conclusion, this research provides critical insights into the role of mitophagy in MPS VII and its broader implications for neurodegenerative diseases.
 The study’s results underscore the importance of defective autophagy and mitophagy in neuronal degeneration, showcasing both the value and the limitations of Drosophila as a model for human neurodegeneration.
 The next step should be to validate these findings in mammalian models to better understand their translational potential.
 Ultimately, the concept of enhancing cellular clearance mechanisms, whether through compounds like resveratrol or novel mitophagy-specific agents, holds promise for treating not only MPS VII but also a wide spectrum of neurodegenerative disorders.

-#auth-profile(
-  imagePath: "/images/tishaFace.jpeg",
-  info: "Tisha Dash is a final-year BS-MS student currently pursuing her Master’s thesis in the Membrane Trafficking and Copper Metabolism Lab at IISER Kolkata, under the guidance of Dr. Arnab Gupta.
-Her research focuses on understanding cellular signaling pathways involved in copper homeostasis.
-Beyond the lab, Tisha is passionate about painting, dancing, and making her voice heard through spirited debates at Model United Nations conferences.
-She is deeply interested in bridging science with societal impact and storytelling.",
-  width: 80%,
-)
 #references(
   refsFile: "/subfiles/tishaRefs.yml",
   breakAfter: 4,